Discover the Virtual Reality Ecosystem in Canada

 Who's working in VR?

-We surveyed more than 1,400 people working on VR projects across more than 200 Canadian companies.
+We surveyed almost 300 companies working on VR projects employing almost 2,500 people.
 Some companies, especially those founded in the last few years, are wholly dedicated to VR - others have VR departments innovating within a larger workforce.Source

 What kinds of companies are VR employees working for?